What Is A Uterine Polyp?

 Symptoms of Blood Stagnation

+Is a principle of Chinese Medicine.
 When the Blood becomes stuck, you may have symptoms such as:

 - Fixed and sharp pain

-- dark vessels or veins under the skin
+- Dark vessels or veins under the skin

-- dark and clotty menstrual periods to dark hue to the lips or finger nails.
+- Dark and clotty menstrual periods to dark hue to the lips or finger nails.

 As we age, our body is more likely to have Blood Stagnation.
 Thus, most adults will have an element of Blood Stagnation in their presenting pattern.
-It is very important to treat any blood stagnation you have as if you take lots of tonifying herbs and supplements, the body cannot absorb these properly as the Blood Stagnation has not been addressed and causes problems.
+It is very important to resolve any blood stagnation you have as if you take lots of tonifying herbs and supplements, the body cannot absorb these properly as the Blood Stagnation has not been addressed and causes problems.

 Symptoms of Uterine Polyps